Manganese: Isotopes

 Naturally occurring manganese is composed of one stable isotope, 55Mn.
-Several radioisotopes have been isolated and described, ranging in atomic weight from 46 u (46Mn) to 72 u (72Mn).
-The most stable are 53Mn with a half-life of 3.7 million years, 54Mn with a half-life of 312.2 days, and 52Mn with a half-life of 5.591 days.
+Several radioisotopes have been isolated and described, ranging from 46Mn to 72Mn.
+The most stable are 53Mn with a half-life of 3.7 million years, 54Mn with a half-life of 312.08 days, and 52Mn with a half-life of 5.591 days.
 All of the remaining radioactive isotopes have half-lives of less than three hours, and the majority of less than one minute.
-The primary decay mode in isotopes lighter than the most abundant stable isotope, 55Mn, is electron capture and the primary mode in heavier isotopes is beta decay.
+The primary decay mode in isotopes lighter than the most abundant stable isotope, 55Mn, is electron capture, and the primary mode in heavier isotopes is beta decay.
 Manganese also has three meta states.

-Manganese is part of the iron group of elements, which are thought to be synthesized in large stars shortly before the supernova explosion.
+Manganese is part of the iron group of elements, which are thought to be synthesized in massive stars shortly before the supernova explosion.
 53Mn decays to 53Cr with a half-life of 3.7 million years.
-Because of its relatively short half-life, 53Mn is relatively rare, produced by cosmic rays impact on iron.
-Manganese isotopic contents are typically combined with chromium isotopic contents and have found application in isotope geology and radiometric dating.
+Because of its short half-life, 53Mn is relatively rare; it is produced by the impact of cosmic rays on iron.

+Chromium and manganese are found together sufficiently for measurement of both to find application in isotope geology, and the Mn/Cr ratios here for dating the early Solar System.
 Mn–Cr isotopic ratios reinforce the evidence from 26Al and 107Pd for the early history of the Solar System.
-Variations in 53Cr/52Cr and Mn/Cr ratios from several meteorites suggest an initial 53Mn/55Mn ratio, which indicate that Mn–Cr isotopic composition must result from in situ decay of 53Mn in differentiated planetary bodies.
-Hence, 53Mn provides additional evidence for nucleosynthetic processes immediately before coalescence of the Solar System.
+Variations in 53Cr/52Cr and Mn/Cr ratios from several meteorites suggest a non-zero initial 53Mn/55Mn ratio, which indicate that Cr isotopic composition variations must result from in situ decay of 53Mn in differentiated planetary bodies.
+Hence, 53Mn provides additional evidence for nucleosynthetic processes immediately before the coalescence of the Solar System.